East Texas Fraud and Theft Lawyers

 State and federal investigators take fraud extremely seriously, and we’ve seen a concerted crackdown in recent years.
 Countless business owners, financial professionals, medical professionals, and other highly skilled members of the community have found themselves swept up in aggressive fraud and theft investigations, often at the expense of their reputations, even if charges are never filed.

-The Oberheiden Law Group PLLC is a national criminal defense law firm providing legal protection and aggressive defense to people and businesses facing fraud and theft charges throughout the United States.
+Oberheiden & McMurrey, LLP is a national criminal defense law firm providing legal protection and aggressive defense to people and businesses facing fraud and theft charges throughout the United States.
 We offer years of experience and invaluable perspective, with former prosecutors, FBI special agents, forensic accountants, and a cadre of other relevant resources here in our office.

 If you are facing fraud and theft charges in Texas — or anywhere in the United States — our Tyler criminal defense lawyers can help.